PelonClub/PelonClub-BaseNetwork-Monorepo/hardhat2/README.md

 ## Description

+This Hardhat project contains multiple smart contracts for the Pelon Club ecosystem:

+### PelonClubToken

 PelonClubToken is a complete ERC20 token that extends OpenZeppelin's standard contracts with multiple advanced features:

 - **ERC20**: Standard functionality for transfers and approvals